All Products

 jar -resources mapreduce-examples.jar -classpath ./mapreduce-examples.jar com.aliyun.odps.mapred.open.example.WordCount wc_in wc_out

-1. In the Run Configuration section on the right, configure the Compute Engine Instance, Compute Quota, and Resource Group.
+1. In the Run Configuration section on the right, set the Compute Engine Instance, Compute Quota, and Resource Group.

-To access a data source on the Public Network or in a Virtual Private Cloud (VPC), you must use a scheduling resource group that can connect to the data source.
-For more information, see Network connectivity solutions.
+To access a data source on the Public Network or in a Virtual Private Cloud (VPC), use a scheduling resource group that can connect to the data source.
+See Network connectivity solutions.

 2. In the toolbar, click Run.
-In the Parameters dialog box that appears, select your MaxCompute data source and run the job.
+In the Parameters dialog box, select your MaxCompute data source and run the job.

-Query the data in the output tablewc_out using a MaxCompute SQL node.
+Query the output table using a MaxCompute SQL node:

 SELECT * FROM wc_out;